Women Should Avoid Male Doctors For Intimate Female Health Issues?

 Doctors for Intimate Procedures:

-the nurse or assistant is present to "protect" the

 examinations.
+Remember that the nurse or assistant is present

-There was one case where everything happened so
+being thorough”.
+There was one case where everything happened

-quickly that took the nurse off guard and she was not able to
+so quickly that took the nurse off guard and she was not able

-report what happened until the female patient left.
-Check out
+to report what happened until the female patient left.
+There

 Chaperones Really Protect Patients?
 Do not forget that many

 2) Male doctors are not morally above other